MOAKIEE/ME-Placement-Tool/README.md

 You are free to use this mod in modpacks under the terms of the LGPL-3.0-only license.

+See the `LICENSE` file in the repository root for the full license text.

 ## Credits

 - **Applied Energistics 2 Team** - For the amazing AE2 mod and API